 Yes, this was almost certainly the Harlesden maniac's work.
 Sherlock brain quickly recalled all the relevant data he gathered over the years.

 Then, suddenly, his crime spree stopped.
-It was either he died, or left the country, and Sherlock had good reason to believe it was the latter.
+He was either dead, or had left the country, and Sherlock had good reason to believe it was the latter.

 Upon entering the room, he noticed the wizard going completely pale, and scooting towards the edge of the room.
-Sherlock supposed it was natural, since this was a somewhat gory murder.
-He saw Harry's gaze flickering over the northeast corner of the room.
+Sherlock supposed it was natural reaction to the saw Harry's gaze flickering over the northeast corner of the room.
 Sherlock looked there himself, but saw that it was completely empty.

 "So, if he emigrated, how come there's another victim?"
 Lestrade voice sounded behind him.